 About the e-Module

 The e-Module takes approximately 90 minutes to complete.
 It is interactive and includes information from key resources, useful readings, references, and case studies from ETI members including ASOS, H&M Group, the Very Group and Princes Tuna Mauritius, who share success stories on their implementation of the Principles.
+Access the course here.

 The e-Module covers four topics: